Sahara Desert Discovery – Are Humans to Blame for the Transformation of the Green Sahara into a Desert?

 Wright Discovered a Pattern in the Formation of the Sahara Desert

-As Wright drilled deeper into the environmental and archaeological data of the period, mostly pollen records and sediment cores, he could see an emerging pattern.
+As Wright drilled deeper into the Sahara YouTube and archaeological data of the period, mostly pollen records and sediment cores, he could see an emerging pattern.
 Wherever the archaeological record confirmed the presence of humans with their domesticated animals or ‘pastoralists’, there was a corresponding change in the variety and types of plants.
 It appeared that whenever humans along with their flocks of cattle moved towards greener pastures they left behind vast stretches of scrub and desert thus forming the new Sahara.

 Humans Contributed to an Accelerated Transition